jathinp2019/wickdzz/work/webdev/REACT/notes/props.md

 ```

 ## Decision Making using props
-- Props are also used in ecison making and deciding what to be renderd according to the condition
+- Props are also used in decison making and deciding what to be renderd according to the condition
 - the prop however isn't shown in the UI, but then just used for decision making
 ```jsx
 // Greeting.js